No room for vaccine nationalism, developed countries need to share technology: FM | Business

 No room for vaccine nationalism, developed countries need to share technology: FM

-Cautioning the global community against vaccine nationalism at this hour of the COVID pandemic, India on Monday asked the developed nations to share technology and allow free movement of critical components and raw material needed for production of vaccines.
+Cautioning the global community against vaccine nationalism at this hour of the COVID pandemic, India on Monday asked developed nations to share technology and allow free movement of critical components and raw materials needed for the production of vaccines.

 Speaking at the annual meet of the Asian Development Bank (ADB), Finance Minister Nirmala Sitharaman also underlined the need for a re-look at the Trade-Related Aspects of Intellectual Property Rights (TRIPS) agreement in the context of the coronavirus pandemic.